-An active landfill gas collection and control system (GCCS) is installed at the active landfill (Phases 1, 1A, 2, and 3) that includes vertical extraction wells, horizontal collectors, and tieins to the existing leachate collection and removal system (LCRS).
+An active landfill gas collection and control system (GCCS) is installed at the active landfill (Phases 1, 1A, 2, and 3) that includes vertical extraction wells, horizontal collectors, and tie-ins to the existing leachate collection and removal system (LCRS).
 The vertical wells are installed in Phases 1, 1A, and 2.
-A limited number of horizontal collectors have been installed in Phase 3.
+A limited number of horizontal collectors have been installed in Phase 3 and will also be installed for Phase 4.
 The GCCS will continue to expand at the active landfill as waste filling continues.
 The LFG from this active system is routed via a header and lateral pipe to a blower/flare station where the gas is combusted in a candlestick flare.
 The GCCS is a voluntary active landfill GCCS that proactively reduces methane emissions to the atmosphere.
 This system is not required by the Federal New Source Performance Standards (NSPS) and therefore the operation, monitoring, reporting, and recordkeeping requirements of NSPS do not apply.